juspay/juspay-sdk-integration-demo/SamplePhpKit-demoproject/README.md

 ### initiateRefund.php
-It takes three params unique_request_id, order_id, amount and initiates refund at our server it calls /refunds api.
+It takes three params unique_request_id, order_id, amount and initiates refund to server, it calls /refunds api.

 ### initiatePaymentDataForm.php
-This is just an example of checkout page and demo page for our /session api spec, please note that all the fields are kept readonly intentionally because we recommend you to construct these params at your server.
+This is an example of checkout page and demo page for /session api spec, please note that all the fields are kept readonly intentionally because we recommend you to construct these params at server side.
 Send product-id from frontend and make a lookup at server side for amount.
-Even if you change readonly field [initiatePaymentDataForm.php](#initiatePayment.php) will not read those fields

 ### initiateRefundDataForm.html
-This is just an example of checkout page and demo page for our /refunds api spec, please note that fields are editable and it asks order_id in request
+This is just an example of checkout page and demo page for /refunds api spec

 ### PaymentHandler class
-This is where all the business logic is for calling our payments api
+This is where all the business logic is for calling payments api exists

 ### run